Seargentoof/frequency-parser/README.md

 ## How it works
 Frequency Parsers's frequencies_are_equal method compares two frequency expressions at a time.

-The input frequency expressions are looked up in a previously created database (a Microsoft Excel spreadsheet).
+The input frequency expressions are looked up in a previously created data file (a Microsoft Excel spreadsheet).
 The spreadsheet consists of two columns: one with frequency expressions (e.g. bid, q12hr) and the other with hour equivalents (e.g. 12).

 If the hour equivalents are equal, the expressions are determined to be equal.
 Otherwise, they are not.